Pet Insurance During Pandemic Times: What You Need to Know

 Pet shelters experienced an unprecedented shortage of pets.
 Purebred breeders’ waiting lists got longer.
-But wherever they came from, more pets have found homes as a result of the coronavirus crisis – a break in the clouds that have otherwise cloaked the globe since early winter of last year.
+But regardless of where they came from, more pets have found homes as a result of the coronavirus crisis – a break in the clouds that have otherwise cloaked the globe since early winter of last year.

 How’s this for love?
 Nearly 70% of the study’s subjects said they’d be willing to spend any amount of money to give their pets life-saving treatment.

-The AKC estimates that the lifetime cost of owning a medium-size dog averages $15,000.
+The American Kennel Club estimates that the lifetime cost of owning a medium-size dog averages $15,000.
 You’ll spend less if you raise a cat, but not as little as you might think.
 That’s because cats live longer than dogs.
 (Keep yours inside and he or she could well live to be 14-years or older!)